pierogis/pierogis/README.md

 The created files can be found in this repository in the `docs` folder

 <a name="acknowledgements"></a>
 ## acknowledgements

 The original python [pixelsort](https://github.com/satyarth/pixelsort) package inspired this package.
-While the underlying [algorithm](https://github.com/kimasendorf/ASDFPixelSort) of that package and of `sort` in this one is supposed to be functionally the same, details of the implementation may differ, and it makes up just part of this package.
+While the underlying [algorithm](https://github.com/kimasendorf/ASDFPixelSort) of that package and of `sort` in this one is supposed to be functionally the same, details of the implementation may differ.

-The quantizing algorithm used in this package is implemented by [`rscolorq`](https://github.com/okaneco/rscolorq), which is a port of [`scolorq`](http://people.eecs.berkeley.edu/~dcoetzee/downloads/scolorq/), itself an implementation of Spatial Color Quantization.
+The quantizing algorithm used in this package is done with [`rscolorq`](https://github.com/okaneco/rscolorq), which is a port of [`scolorq`](http://people.eecs.berkeley.edu/~dcoetzee/downloads/scolorq/), itself an implementation of Spatial Color Quantization.

 <a name="issues-and-contributing"></a>
 ## issues and contributing

 When you encounter an error, there are some guidelines that will make it easier to help you: